cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 format c
 ```

 The upside is that `fmt` can be a variable and the formatting still works.
-The downside is that it generally isn't possible to optimize the `format` instructions, even if their parameters get resolved to a constant value (this would mean manipulating the placeholders in instructions that produced the text buffer, which is not universally possible with statical analysis).
+The downside is that it generally isn't possible to optimize the `format` instructions, even when their parameters get resolved to a constant value.
+(This would mean manipulating the placeholders in instructions that produced the text buffer, which is not universally possible with a static analysis.)
 The existing compile time formatting (e.g., `println($"Position: $x, $y");`) will optimize to better code better if some or all of the parameters resolve down to constant values.

 Apart from the `printf()`, Mindcode supports new `format()` function, which just outputs the `format` instruction for each of its arguments.